 - A vibration analyzer can measure the vibration of structures such as buildings, motorways and bridges, railway tracks, airport quarries, and other major industrial facilities.

-- The vibration occurs in this building due to natural events such as wind, weather, earthquakes, or interior components such as the elevator, ventilation, and HVAC systems.
+- The vibration occurs in this building due to natural events such as wind, weather, and earthquakes, or interior components such as the elevator, ventilation, and HVAC systems.
 As a result, vibration testing aids in identifying building regions that are more susceptible to vibration.

 - A vibration analyzer is also used to determine how much the human body vibrates.